The Patrick Leigh Fermor Archive: Composition of the Papers of Patrick Leigh Fermor

 The Patrick Leigh Fermor Archive contains materials dating back to 1934, the year Fermor purchased his first passport, to 2011 when he died.
-It consists of various papers relating to his life and travels, including letters between him and poet Sir John Betjeman.
+It consists of various papers relating to his life and travels, including letters between him and poet John Betjeman.
 Correspondence between Fermor and his publisher John Murray VI is also included within the archive, as is the only surviving notebook from his trek across Europe in 1933.
 Cataloguing the collection took over a year and it has been arranged into nine categories by its curators.

 Correspondence

-This series is mostly made up of correspondence between Patrick Fermor and his wife, Joan Leigh Fermor (5 February 1912 - 4 June 2003), though there are also several personal letters to and from Fermor.
+This series is mostly made up of correspondence between Patrick Fermor and his wife, Joan Leigh Fermor (5 February 1912 – 4 June 2003), though there are also several personal letters to and from Fermor.
 The 500 letters written between him and Mairi Bostanzi from 1988 to 2010 can also be found in this section.
-Bostanzi helped to provide Fermor with new ideas for his writing in a similar way his friend and writing advisor Rudolf 'Rudi' Fischer (17 September 1923 - 18 February 2016) did.
+Bostanzi helped to provide Fermor with new ideas for his writing in a similar way his friend and writing advisor Rudolf 'Rudi' Fischer (17 September 1923 – 18 February 2016) did.
 There are around 400 letters between Fischer and Fermor in the Archive, some of these include postcards and other miscellaneous materials.
 Financial and literary correspondence make up a small section of this series and includes items like bank statement and letters to his publishers.
 Fermor wrote letters to many politicians, military officials and state figures, such as Prince Charles and Virginia Tsouderou, these too are included in this series.